Adv-2005/ai-docgen/docs/architecture.md

     - Which functions/classes were added/modified/removed?

 - **ai.service**
-  - Encapsulates all communication with LLM providers (e.g. OpenAI, Anthropic, Groq).
+  - Encapsulates all communication with LLM providers (Gemini-Flash).
   - Uses embeddings and vector search to provide semantic context for doc generation.
   - Responsible for:
     - Generating onboarding docs.